 In a frying pan, dissolve and burn about 75g of granulated white sugar.
 Once it's a dark amber color, stop.
 Be careful not to burn the sugar black!
 Quickly pour that into a spring form pan.
 It will harden almost instantly.

 Split eggs into 3 bowls, as indicated above.
 With a stand mixer bowl, whip egg whites until frothy.
 Add sugar and whip until stiff.
 Mix all contents in bowl 3.
 Fold in bowl 3 contents to bowl 1 contents.
 This is the sponge batter.

 Mix bowl 2 contents.
 Pour bowl 2 contents into spring form pan, over top of the burnt sugar.
 Then pour in the sponge batter on top.

 Fill a deep large pan with about 2 inches of water.
+Pre-heat oven with water bath on the lowest rack.
 You may also want to wrap the bottom of the spring form pan with aluminum foil.
 Place the spring form pan inside the water bath.
 Place in oven to bake at 355F for 40-45 mins.
 Take out, let cool completely and invert pan over a serving dish.
 Enjoy!
 Store this in the fridge for up to a few days.